aowasiu/simple_laravel_microservice/README.md

 ## Seeding the database

-> If you check your terminal, your location will be at "C:\xampp\htdocs".
-You should change into the clone application's folder for housing the seeding logic.
+> You should change into the clone application's folder for housing the seeding logic.
 That is, "talentplus_backend".
 So change into the following location: cd C:\xampp\htdocs\simple_laravel_microservice\talentplus_backend